alexgriff/sudoku_solver/README.md

 12 - Skyscraper
 ```

 In the solve summary, you can see the how the strategies were applied to the board.
-So for example, solving the example board above might look like
+So for example, solving the example board above might output a summary like

 ```sh
 ruby sudoku.rb -b 1..6....9.9247..5......9.7...9....38.1..3..2.53....1...5.9......2..4586.8....1..4